 For my mother’s generation coming of age in the 1950s, Elvis Presley was the icon of change.
 While he borrowed ideas from others, he alone popularized them.
 While he was clearly full of talent, it was his style which overflowed.
 He broke the rules, smiled and others laughed along with him.
 He was going to do it his way, or not at all.

-More importantly, like Elvis, a new pop culture emerged around his talent becoming something bigger; almost a reflection of how a generation lived, valued and thought about their life.
+More importantly with Elvis, a new pop culture emerged around his talent becoming something bigger; almost a reflection of how a generation lived, valued and thought about their life.
 No one knew exactly where they were going, but everyone wanted to get there.

 My professional career began as the first personal computers were finding their way into the workplace.
 While the original Macintosh borrowed ideas from others, its execution felt remarkably new and it did in fact popularize the graphical user interface we use everyday.
 We didn’t know it then, but we were just starting the journey toward the persistently connected technology enriched mobile life many of us live today.